gaspartartari/dscommerce/README.md

 **Name:** Ds Commerce

-**Purpose:** Ds Commerce, an educational back-end web application, employs a layered architecture to proficiently manage users, products, categories, orders, and payments.
-It features robust security through OAuth2 with JWT token implementation and utilizes JPA/Hibernate for efficient object-relational mapping.
+**Purpose:** DsCommerce is an educational back-end web application designed to demonstrate key software engineering principles.
+It features a layered architecture for maintainability and scalability and efficiently manages users, products, categories, orders, and payments.
+With OAuth2 and JWT token security, along with JPA/Hibernate for ORM, Ds Commerce offers a robust foundation for understanding enterprise-level application development.

 **Key Features:**
 1. **Layered Architecture:** Structured for maintainability and scalability, the project follows a layered architecture.